isoraqathedh/isoraqathedh.github.com/Pseudo/Bigencenryin.md

 On the other hand, the mind of (a) (different shade of blue) is not divisible, and is inextricable from the rest of the body.](img/unit.png)

-Zencuru and Gobidri are therefore while important in the story strangely interchangeable with each other.
+Zencuru and Clibinmre are therefore while important in the story strangely interchangeable with each other.
-But because they are so important, they got the appendices in the book that detail their reactions to every single thought that has or will ever appear in their heads, and in a way it's not so much Zencuru or Gobidri are *actual units* but are rather a bunch of algorithms and bodies that synthesise to *make up a unit*.
+But because they are so important, they got the appendices in the book that detail their reactions to every single thought that has or will ever appear in their heads, and in a way it's not so much Zencuru or Clibinmre are *actual units* but are rather a bunch of algorithms and bodies that synthesise to *make up a unit*.
 In the mind of the author, there is no difference between these two things,